 like a precious treasure, well timed, always reasoned by arguments,

 moderated, well formulated and full of sound reason,

+and common sense.
 In this -for all- very good way, is purity of verbal action fourfold!